matthew-brett/dsfe2019/_courses/dsfe2019/project.md

 ## Using Python libraries

-You can use any part of the Numpy, Pandas, and Matlplotlib libraries with no further explanation.
+You can use any part of the Numpy, Pandas, and Matplotlib libraries with no further explanation.

 If you use other libraries, you should explain in your write-up why you are using the library, rather than building the analysis yourself.
 You must persuade us, in your write-up, that you fully understand the parts of the library that you are using.
 If in doubt, speak to me (Matthew), or one of the TAs.

 ## Marking